 - Single-bike accidents: many times the police report will indicate the motorcycle operator to be at fault for single-bike accidents.
 However, much of the time road debris can be the real cause.
 Such accidents include the high-slide, the low-slide and the “endo” (flipping the bike by hard breaking braking of the front brake).

 - Chains and ropes across trails: motorcyclists and mountain bikers who ride off-road should be aware of chains and ropes across trails installed by property owners to keep bikers away.
 Property owners can be held liable for any accident cause by a chain or rope placed across a trail.

 - Rear-end collisions: heavier vehicles cannot stop as fast as motorcycles or bicycles.

 - U-turns: some car drivers do not look for oncoming traffic and, even if they do, may not see a motorcycle or bicycle when making u-turns.

 - Road debris: grease, motor oil, loose pavement, uneven concrete or blacktop surfaces, tire treads or potholes sometimes cannot be avoided.

 - Car doors opening unexpectedly: many people exiting their cars do not look for oncoming traffic.

-Motorcyclists in California should be aware of the various statutes concerning motorcycles and their operation.
+Motorcyclists in Texas should be aware of the various statutes concerning motorcycles and their operation.